Proton and neutron form factors with quark orbital excitations: General structure of the baryon wave functions

-Then the baryon spectra and the wave functions can be obtained using the hyperspherical (or the K-harmonics) method \cite{24,25,26}, which was shown to be useful in nuclear physics, but especially convenient in its relativistic version \cite{27,28,29,30,31} for the baryons, where the confinement interaction is of the tree-body character, and it allows to obtain not only the masses but also the baryon Regge trajectories \cite{28}.
-This approach and its results for the nucleon ff in the noncentral case will be considered in section 6.
+To define explicitly the variables and interaction in our formalism, one can use the baryon Hamiltonian as it was formulated in \cite{27,28,29,30,31} together with a spin-dependent interaction \cite{30}, which is an extension of the method, based on the path integral Fock--Feynman--Schwinger Representation (FFSR) \cite{41*}.
+For the mesons the corresponding Hamiltonian was obtained in \cite{42} and with inclusion of external electromagnetic field in \cite{43}.
+The numerous meson spectra, obtained within this method, have been discussed in \cite{27,20,21} and recently reviewed in \cite{22,23}.
+We write the total Hamiltonian of the baryon as \be H_{RQM} = \sum_i \left( \sqrt{p_i^2 + m_i^2} + \sigma \left|\vec r_i\right|\right ) + V_{int} \ee Here $m_i$ are true quark masses and one can introduce the quark energy $\omega_i$ in the c.m. of the baryon $\omega_i= \sqrt{p_i^2 + m_i^2}$ and write the total energy in terms of $\omega$ and momenta, as it was done in \cite{27,28,29}.
+Then the baryon spectra and wave functions can be obtained using the hyperspherical (or the K-harmonics) method \cite{24,25,26}, which was shown to be useful in nuclear physics, but especially convenient in its relativistic version \cite{27,28,29,30,31} for the baryons, where the confinement interaction is of the tree-body character, and it allows to obtain not only the masses but also the baryon Regge trajectories \cite{28}.
+This approach and its results for the nucleon ff in the noncentral case will be the basic point of the detailed study of nucleon ff planned for the future.
+In the present paper we start with a simplified analysis using a parametrized form of baryon wave functions to answer two basic questions:\\ 1) What is the basic effect of Lorentz contraction on the baryon ff?\\ 2) What is the property of the baryon wave function, which can solve the discrepancy between the Rosenbluth and polarization transfer experiments?

 In this section we shall start with the simplified (the hypercentral) version of the baryon dynamics and the wave functions to define its basic structure and static properties (the baryon mass, spin and magnetic moments).
 To simplify matter we shall put the quark masses $m_i=0$ and neglect the difference between the quark average energies, setting $\omega_i = \omega$.
 In this case the definitions of the relative coordinates and relative momenta in a baryon are following, \be \veR = 1/3 \sum_i \vez_i, ~\veta = \frac{ \vez^{(2)}-\vez^{(1)}}{\sqrt{2}},~~ \vexi = \frac{\vez^{(1)}+\vez^{(2)}-2\vez^{(3)}}{\sqrt{6}} \ee